April 15, 2020

 Comparing the Difference Between an LLC, S-Corp, and C-Corp

-With so many different tax entities available to file under in the US it can be difficult to know what advantages/limits/disadvantages exist with each method.
+With so many different tax entities available to file under in the US, it can be difficult to know what advantages, limits, and disadvantages are within each option.
 Here is a quick outline of the differences between the major business designations available to taxpayers:

 However, the limits of the LLC structure are that in a tax-paying sense it really doesn’t create much in the way of benefits.
 An LLC is a “pass-through” entity, meaning the income from the business passes through the LLC and lands on your personal return in the form of a Schedule C (or via a Schedule K if you’re in a partnership LLC).
 There’s almost no difference in this regard for you the taxpayer than if you never made an LLC, to begin with.
 The LLC won’t really do much to blunt the tax impacts for you from the business.

-The great thing about S-Corps is you can retain independence and flexibility that you would enjoy as a simple LLC while also leveraging compensation and benefits that normally would be unavailable as a sole proprietor with an LLC.
-Things such as 401k account matching and health insurance premiums are normally deductible in a large company but wouldn’t be offered to smaller LLCs with no payroll or corporate status.
+The great thing about S-Corps is you can retain the independence and flexibility that you would enjoy as an LLC while also leveraging compensation and benefits that normally would be unavailable as a sole proprietor with an LLC.
+Things such as 401(k) account matching and health insurance premiums are normally deductible in a large company but wouldn’t be offered to smaller LLCs with no payroll or corporate status.

 Learn how an S-Corp can save you on your taxes with Formations.Speak to one of our experts